 - Low-Speed Screw “L”: Turn the screw clockwise until it stops.
 Then, turn it counterclockwise a 3/4 turn.

 Adjust “LA” idle screw:

-Next, with the engine warm and while the leaf blower is at idle, you may need to adjust the idle screw.
-This is often needed when an adjustment is made to the low speed screw.
+Next, with the engine warm and while the leaf blower idles, you may need to adjust the idle screw.
+This is often needed when an adjustment is made to the low-speed screw.
 The blower engine should run smoothly.

 If your leaf blower dies at idle, turn the idle screw clockwise until it runs smoothly.
 Then turn the screw counterclockwise 1/4 turn.

 Let the leaf blower idle.
 Adjust the low-speed screw slowly until you find the “sweet spot” where it runs smooth and not sluggish if needed.